 One of the main reasons this is such an effective method for many advertisers is because it reaches people who have become advertising blind.
 Today’s generation don’t like being sold to so your marketing can no longer be an ‘in your face’ ad and instead has to take time to build trust with the audience.

 Trying to sell to them straight away isn’t going to work and any sales you get will be at a ridiculously high CPA.
-Rudy compares it to dating: “If you ask someone to marry you on the first date, they’re probably going to say no.”
+Its like if you ask someone to marry you on the first date, they’re probably going to say no.

 By instead taking your audience through this funnel you can grow the rapport and trust that your brand has with them making them more likely to buy from you when you ask.

-With how the iOS tracking changes are impacting the Facebook ads system, Rudy recommends retargeting based on video views rather than website visits.
+With how the iOS tracking changes are impacting the Facebook ads system, Alex recommends retargeting based on video views rather than website visits.

-At Logic Digital, we regularly collaborate with other digital marketing brands to ensure we’re using the best strategies for our clients.
+At Logic Digital, we regularly review our practices to make sure we keep up the changing digital marketing landscape.
 Find out more about our social media marketing or get in touch.